Wondering what is the range of Cyber Security salary in India?

 Cyber Security Skill Gap

 Besides the increasing demand for cybersecurity professionals, the industry faces an acute shortage of adequately trained individuals capable enough and proficient at filling the mounting cybersecurity roles.
 According to a NASSCOM report in 2019, India would need around 1 million expert cyber professionals by 2020.
+Education institutions recognized the gap and started to provide courses in cyber security in India but it is essential to analyze and compare the courses before taking an action.

 Despite having the most extensive IT talent pool in the world, today, India severely lacks skilled cybersecurity professionals.
 This acute shortage has resulted in companies’ willingness to pay a premium salary to cybersecurity professionals.
 According to some reports, the average cybersecurity experts’ salaries in India have grown to INR.
 8.8 lakh.